Traditional African Religions

 These are just a few.

-Go to Santeria Sublime and read more on orishas.
+Go to Orishas and read more.

 Macumba-Afro Brazilian Religion